-According to the interviewee, four families and 10 single men hired a smuggler who would transport them by car from Bosnia to Italy.
+According to the respondent, four families and 10 single men hired a smuggler who would transport them by car from Bosnia to Italy.
 The families decided to use the smuggler services as they did not believe in any legal option of border crossing to Europe, due to the tight and restrictive controls by the EU external borders.
-The interviewee states that some families paid a smuggler 1000 euro and others 2000 euros in cash (for the whole family).
-She further explained that all the families and the men were transported in cars, with a smuggler, to a forest in the inner Croatian land, located 13 minutes of driving from Velika Kladusa, where they were dropped off to wait for another transport.
+The respondent states that some families paid a smuggler 1000 euro and others 2000 euros in cash (for the whole family).
+She further explained that all the families and the men were transported in cars, with a smuggler, to a forest in Croatia, located 13 minutes of driving from Velika Kladusa, where they were dropped off to wait for another transport.

 The families and the men were waiting in the forest without a shelter and sleeping bags for five days with no further information from the smuggler.
 They had only cans of fish and limited water that they ran out of after the third day.
 The respondent’s mother had heart problems and did not have any more medicine with her, so they could not stay in the forest any longer.
 Other families with small children, the youngest was one year old, did not have any more energy to stay in the forest after the fifth day, and decided to start walking to Croatia.
 The families, in total 20 people including small children, started walking further to Croatia, but were detected by the Croatian police after a few minutes.
 The police officers captured the whole group and stole their mobile

 “They took our mobile phones.
 And we say, the first time you were breaking our phone and now we don’t have any other phone.
 The men [police] checked our bag and they stole our phones. … We respect the police when the catch us because it is their job.
 But they don’t respect us.
 That is our phones and money and for a refugee, his money is everything because here, we cannot work.”